 Compensation Element Form Compensation Objective Relation to Objective Fixed Base Salary Fixed annual cash paid bi-weekly Compensate executives for their level of responsibility and sustained individual performance based on market data.
 Merit salary increases are based on subjective performance evaluations as well as actual performance against defined objectives.
-Performance- and/or Stock-Based Compensation Annual Cash Incentive Awards Variable cash paid on an annual basis based on achievement of pre-established goals Motivate executives to focus on achievement of our annual business objectives.
-The amount of the annual incentive award paid, if any, is entirely dependent on achievement of pre-established Company goals.
+Performance- and/or Stock-Based Compensation Annual Cash Incentive Awards Variable cash para on an annual The amount of the annual incentive award paid, if any, is entirely dependent on achievement of pre-established Company goals.
 Long-Term Equity Incentive Awards Restricted Stock Units 25% Align executive interests with shareholder interests; retain key executives.
 Provide equity that will have the same value as shares owned by shareholders; subject to stock ownership guidelines.
 Performance Share Units 65% Aligns executive interests with shareholder interests; creates a strong financial incentive to achieve or exceed long-term performance goals.
 The named executive officer's equity vests only if the pre- established goals are achieved.
 Stock Options 10% Aligns executive interests with shareholder interests.
 The named executive officer's stock options only vest if the pre-established goal is achieved, and stock options only have value if the price of the Company's common stock increases after the grant date.